MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 3. The `restartApp` method was called

    > [!NOTE]
-   > Steps 1 and 2 effectively work by calling `restartApp` for you, so you can think of `disallowRestart` as blocking any call to `restartApp`, regardless if your app calls it directly or indirectly.
+   > Steps 1 and 2 effectively work by calling `restartApp` for you, so you can think of `disallowRestart` as blocking any call to `restartApp`, whether your app calls it directly or indirectly.

 After calling this method, any calls to `sync` would still be allowed to check for an update, download it and install it, but an attempt to restart the app would be queued until `allowRestart` is called.
 This way, the restart request is captured and can be "flushed" whenever you want to allow it to occur.